 ---NYC Personal Historians (a Meetup group).

 Originally published 3-22-2011 as "It's a great time to become a personal historian."
 Updated when APH filed for bankruptcy (after 20 fruitful years) and the Association of Personal Historians closed its virtual doors.
-It never did have a physical home.
+APH never did have a physical home.
 Plenty of personal historians are still doing business -- indeed, some have been busier than ever during the pandemic, although sometimes working via Zoom or Skype, etc.

 3 Comments